Welcome to my honest review of the Affiliate Millionaire Club!

 OK, let’s just pretend the figures are genuine for a second, yeah?

-To make that kinda cash as an affiliate marketer (especially if you’re starting from scratch) can take you a good 5 – 10 years of graft.
+To make that sort of cash as an affiliate marketer (especially if you’re starting from scratch) can take you a good 5 – 10 years of graft – also depending on the strategy.

-So Mo talks crap because he sets unrealistic income benchmarks, which is one of many reasons why some newbies quit online.
+So Mo talks crap because he sets unrealistic income benchmarks, which is one of many reasons why some newbies quit trying to make money online, in general.

 At the end of the day, AMC is no different from the likes of: